jmarq/football_clusters/README.md

 # K-Means clustering of NFL player stats

-A few years ago I wrote some code to download player stats from pro-football-reference.com, and run the data through a basic un-supervised clustering algorithm, to see which player rows were deemed "similar".
+A few years ago I wrote some code to download player stats from the wonderful pro-football-reference.com, and run the data through a basic un-supervised clustering algorithm, to see which player rows were deemed "similar".

 Here is that code in all its unpolished glory.